Greek National Road 12

-National Road 12 (Εθνική Οδός 12, abbreviated as EO12) is a single carriageway road in northern Greece.
+Greek National Road 12 (Εθνική Οδός 12), abbreviated as the EO12, is a national road in Macedonia, northern Greece.
 It connects Thessaloniki with Kavala, passing through Serres and Drama.
 It also serves traffic heading towards the north, to the Greek/Bulgarian border.
 The section between Thessaloniki and Serres forms part of the Ε79 route.
-Part of the GR-12 has been replaced by the new A25 motorway (Thessaloniki - Serres) and the A2 motorway (Egnatia Odos).
+Part of the EO12 has been replaced by the new A25 motorway (Thessaloniki - Serres) and the A2 motorway (Egnatia Odos).

 Route

-The GR-12 runs north from downtown Thessaloniki as an urban arterial road called "odos Lagkada".
-This section is common with the GR-2.
+The EO12 runs north from downtown Thessaloniki as an urban arterial road called "odos Lagkada".
+This section is common with the EO2.
 Near Efkarpia it joins with the A2 motorway and follows this to the northeast until Liti.
 It continues to the northeast, more or less parallel to the A25.
 It passes through Lachanas and crosses the river Strymonas at Strymoniko.
 It bypasses Serres, and runs east through Nea Zichni and to Drama.
 At Drama it turns southeast.
 The road ends in Kavala.

-The GR-12 passes through the following towns and cities, ordered from west to east:
+The EO12 passes through the following towns and cities, ordered from west to east: